piku/piku/INSTALL.md

 sudo systemctl disable uwsgi
 ```

-_TODO: complete this with a new systemd setup that covers the required paths for uWSGI._
+_TODO: complete this with a new systemd setup that covers the required settings for uWSGI to pick up the piku .ini files._

 ### Raspbian Wheezy